PayFabric/Portal/PayFabric/Sections/Payment Terminals.md

 This option is only available when **Both EMV and Web Entry option** of **Processing Method** are selected.
 If check marked, customer will be required to provide signature for card-present transaction, as applicable.

+### Allow Gift Card

+This option is to enable the ability to process transaction with Gift Card on the EMV entry.

 ###### Related Reading
 * [How to retrieve signature image](../../../../../../PayFabric/Hosted-Pages/blob/master/Sections/Payment%20Terminals%20Signature%20Page.md)